The Best Coffee Shops In Hoi An

 Mia Coffee – Best Expat Choice

-With slow-growing popularity within Hoi An, Cavalry aims not only to brew amazing coffee for a reasonable price but to also be retailers for coffee appliances and equipment.
+As its following continues to grow, Cavalry Coffee aims to brew amazing coffee for a reasonable price while also acting as a retailer of coffee appliances and equipment.

-While Highland Coffee has been the most visible coffee shop chain in Vietnam over the last 15 years, the new kid on the block Hoi An Roastery has been making an impact within Hoi An at a blistering speed.
-It now has 7 coffee shops within Hoi An.
-Each cafe has its own vibe but consistent throughout are great coffee’s that have been individually sourced from Da Lat.
-The locations lie mainly within the Old Town in some of the most beautiful converted houses in town.
-Great places to soak up the atmosphere in these majestic wooden houses.
+Highlands Coffee has been the most visible coffee shop chain in Vietnam over the last 15 years.
+However new kid on the block, Hoi An Roastery, has been making an impact at a blistering speed.
+It now has seven coffee shops in Hoi An; each cafe with its own unique vibe.
+All locations have a consistently great coffee menu and beans individually sourced from Da Lat.
+The locations lie mainly within the Old Town, in some of the most beautiful converted houses in town.

 This one-of-a-kind delicatessen in the heart of Hoi An is popular for its unhurried atmosphere, polite service and great food.
 They also take their caffeine very seriously.
-Dingo was the first to serve Lavazza coffee in Hoi An, back in 2011, and have been making terrific coffee ever since.
-From textbook espresso based brews to local cà phê sua da.
-Outstanding baked goods, imaginative sandwiches and mouth-watering delicacies add to the all-around appeal of this popular spot.
+Dingo was the first establishment to serve Lavazza coffee in Hoi An, back in 2011.
+They have been brewing terrific coffee ever since.
+From unlimited American filter coffee, 40,000 VND (1.75 USD) to local cà phê sua da for 35,000 VND (1.50 USD).
+Outstanding baked goods, from 35,000 VND (1.50 USD).
+Imaginative sandwiches, 75,000 (3.25 USD) and Aussie meat pies, 110,000 VND (4.75 USD) add to the all-around appeal of this cafe.

-Once you enter Dingo Deli you will find yourself in a pampering, crispy AC oasis.
-One of their 38 staff members will offer you an ice cold towel to cool off from the heat and show you how to place your order.
-Whether you are looking for a comfortable air-conditioned lounge, a quiet working space or a family friendly place with a play area to enjoying your morning coffee, Dingo Deli has you covered.
-Quality is always exceptional and portions are very generous.
+Entering Dingo Deli you find yourself in a pampering, crisp and clear AC oasis.
+One of their 38 staff members offers you an ice cold towel to cool off from the heat.
+Then they show you how to place your order, using the pencil and paper menu.
+For a comfortable air-conditioned lounge, a quiet working space or a family-friendly space with a play area to enjoy your morning coffee, Dingo Deli has you covered.
+Quality is always prioritised and portions are extremely generous.